October: Onyx becomes an Amgen subsidiary.

 Stivarga® (regorafenib) tablets receives second FDA Indication.
 See www.stivarga-us.com for more information.
 Stivarga is a Bayer compound developed by Bayer and jointly promoted by Bayer and Onyx in the United States.
-Onyx receives a 20% royalty on all global net sales of Stivarga in oncology.
+Onyx receives a 20% royalty on global net commercial sales of Stivarga in oncology in approved markets.

 Pfizer announces positive

-Phase 2 data for PD 0332991, an oral, cell cycle inhibitor, for the treatment of metastatic breast cancer at San Antonio Breast Cancer Symposium.
-Pfizer plans to initiate a
+Phase 2 data for Palbociclib for the treatment of metastatic breast cancer at San Antonio Breast Cancer Symposium.

 Stivarga receives first FDA Indication.
 See www.stivarga-us.com for more information.